Mimi E. Lam

 Lam, M. E. and T. J. Pitcher.
 2012.
 Fish Commoditization: Sustainability Strategies to Protect Living Fish, Bulletin of Science, Technology and Society, 32(1):31-40.

-Lam, Mimi E. and Roberto Gonzalez-Plaza.
+Lam, M. E. and R. Gonzalez-Plaza.
 2006.
 Evolutionary Universal Aesthetics in Ecological Rationality.
 Journal of Ecological Anthropology 10:66-71.

 Theoretical Chemistry and Physics